sjxliu/milestone1/readMe.md

 11/6/21 [Brain Storming]:
 I want this game to be like one of the cool math ones I used to play as a kid.
 I am looking at web games online to get inspiration.
-If I can't decide by tomorrow night I will be making a memory game for 2 players... am liking the idea of a 1 or 2 button game too
+If I can't decide by tomorrow night I will be making a memory game for 2 players... am liking the idea of a 1 or 2 button game too.
+Initial concept: character is moving forward with objects that will come with potentially being able to kill character.
+Character will have another functioning button that is able to kill objects moving towards it?

+11/8/21 [Starting Off]:
+- Basic structural coding today.
+Won't try and do anything fancy except get it to work!
+Making note to get familiar with canvas HTML
+- Managed to get the object to move towards character infinitly
+- Got Character able to jump
+- used getComputedStyle & getPropertyValue for first time, still not completely sure how to impliment them because it is not working... for now